EDWARDIAN UPRIGHTS and later

 Vertical/Straight Oblique Semi-Oblique?
 Overstrung Cramer Portable

-Here, we see a fairly unusual arrangement where vertical strings are combined with an underdamper action in a “Boyd” piano, probably made by Kemble in the twenties.
-The result is a very neat interior.
 Other stringing arrangements attempt to improve tonal quality by providing longer bass strings, on bridges further from the edges of the soundboard.
 OBLIQUE stringing (diagonal from corner to corner) only appears as about one in a thousand English pianos: John Watlen sold “Oblique Piano Fortes” in London by 1807, probably invented by Southwell, and Thomas Loud may even have made them in 1802, but the idea became much more commonly used in France.
 Some old pianos have the strings about 20 degrees off the vertical line, and this may be what was meant by “SEMI-OBLIQUE”, we don’t know.
-Pape used the term “CROSS-STRINGING” but this is ambiguous, it sometimes referred to oblique, but sometimes it meant separate sets of strings crossing over each other.
+In 1827, Pape used the term “CROSS-STRINGING” but this is ambiguous, it sometimes refers to oblique, but in this instance it meant separate sets of strings crossing over each other.
 OVERSTRINGING, with the bass strings crossing over the tenor / treble section, was in limited use as early as the 1820s, by Pape and others, but it is now universal.
 The claim that overstringing was invented by Steinway is incorrect, I really don’t know if T. Southwell invented it in 1807.
 The picture on your right shows a combination of oblique and overstringing used in Cramer portable pianos.
 Like Yacht Pianos, they have a fold-away keyboard, but their Patent Portable Piano has nothing below keyboard level…

 When a piano is overstrung or oblique, the key-blocks at the ends of the keyboard are usually unequal, because the hammers have to line up with the sloping strings, so the bass key-block is wider, a useful outward clue.
 I get the impression that a century ago, German makers angled the rear ends of the keys so that the keyblocks could be symmetrical.